• As low as $275/Night

 • Cottage

-This gorgeously restored downtown bungalow exudes history and elegance.
-The high ceilings and handsome furnishings makes the home feel roomy and comfortable, despite it’s early 1900’s construction.
-The striking, historic, heart pine floors and classic front porch will transport you into a simpler time, while offering the luxury of modern amenities.
+This attractively restored downtown bungalow exudes history and elegance.
+The high ceilings and gorgeous furnishings makes the home feel cavernous and comfortable, despite it’s early 1900’s construction.
+The gorgeous, historic, heart pine floors and classic front porch will transport you into a simpler time, while offering the luxury of modern amenities.
 The four bedrooms and three baths are ideal for families or groups up to 8 people.

 Tranquil Cottage is a short distance away from Bay street stores and art district, as well as the historic Spanish fort and museums.
 Take a carriage ride just steps away from the home and really discover the rich history of downtown Beaufort.